The Time Warrior: Production

 Working titles for this story included The Time Fugitive and The Time Survivor.
 The original outline for the serial was humorously submitted to the production office in the form of a "Field report from Sontaran Field Marshal Hol Mes, to Terran Cedicks".

 Location shooting of both Wessex Castle and Irongron's castle was done at Peckforton Castle, in Cheshire, utilising different views.

 The serial also stars Kevin Lindsay as Commander Linx.
 Lindsay reappeared as Cho-je in Jon Pertwee's last episode, Planet of the Spiders, and again as two Sontarans in Tom Baker's third story The Sontaran Experiment.

-The story introduces a new opening sequence that includes a slit-scan "time tunnel" effect.
-It also introduces a new, diamond-shaped logo.
-These remained in use until 1980.
+The story opens season 11 with a new title sequence, again designed by Bernard Lodge.
+For The Time Warrior, Lodge replaced the kaleidoscopic titles that had been introduced in 1970 for Spearhead from Space.
+Lodge had been inspired by the Stargate sequence developed by Douglas Trumbull for Stanley Kubrick's 1968 film 2001: A Space Odyssey, and worked with slit-scan photography techniques, abandoning the "howlaround" video technique that had been in use since the inception of Doctor Who.
+The result was a "time tunnel" effect, over which appeared in succession a full-length still image of Pertwee's Doctor and a new diamond-shaped programme logo, accompanied Delia Derbyshire's theme music.
+The titles were completed in August 1969, a month before work began on the serial.
+This "time tunnel" title sequence was subsequently adapted for season 12 with the casting of Tom Baker as the Doctor, and remained in use until 1980s.

 This is the first story in the series history to refer to each segment as a 'Part' rather than 'Episode'.
 This remained until the end of the classic series with the exception of Destiny of the Daleks.